Health Information and Tools > Patient Care Handouts > Learning About Peripheral Arterial Disease (PAD)

 Many people who have PAD don't have symptoms.

 If you have symptoms, they may include a tight, aching, or squeezing pain in your calf, thigh, or buttock.
 This pain is called intermittent claudication.
 It usually happens after you have walked a certain distance.
-The pain goes away if you stop walking.
-As PAD gets worse, you may have pain in your foot or toe when you aren't walking.
+The pain usually goes away when you stop walking.

 Other symptoms may include weak or tired legs.
 You might have trouble walking or balancing.

 If PAD gets worse, you may have other symptoms caused by poor blood flow to your legs and feet.
-These symptoms aren't common.
-They may include cold or numb feet or toes, sores that are slow to heal, or leg or foot pain when you're at rest.
+You may have cold, tingly, weak, or numb feet or toes, sores that are slow to heal, or leg or foot pain when you're at rest.
+The skin on your legs or feet might change colour.
+It may be pale, bluish, or purplish.
+Your skin may look shiny or have blisters.

-• Quit smoking.
+• Try to quit or cut back on using tobacco and other nicotine products.
+This includes smoking and vaping.
 Quitting smoking is one of the best things you can do to help prevent PAD.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.
+Try to avoid second-hand smoke too.

 How is PAD treated?

-Treatment for PAD focuses on relieving symptoms and lowering your risk of heart attack and stroke.
-Making healthy lifestyle changes can help you lower this risk.
+Treatment for PAD focuses on relieving symptoms, slowing the progress of the disease, and lowering your risk of heart attack and stroke.

-• Get regular exercise (if your doctor says it's safe).
-Try walking, swimming, or biking for at least 2½ hours a week.
-If you have leg symptoms when you exercise, your doctor might recommend a specialized exercise program that may relieve symptoms.
+If you have symptoms when you exercise, your doctor might recommend a specialized exercise program that may relieve symptoms.
 The goal is to be able to walk farther without pain.

-You may need medicines to help lower your risk of heart attack and stroke.
+You will likely take medicines to help lower your risk of heart attack and stroke.
 These include medicine to prevent blood clots, improve cholesterol, or lower blood pressure.
+You also may take a medicine that can help ease pain while you are walking.

-People who have severe PAD may have bypass surgery or other procedures (such as angioplasty) to restore proper blood flow to the legs.
+People who have severe PAD may have bypass surgery or a procedure called angioplasty to improve blood flow to the legs.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.